ntblab/neuropipe-support/doc/tutorial_thirdlevel/tutorial.rst

   $ fslview &

 Click File>Open Standard and accept the default.
-Click File>Add, and select *~/ppa-hunt2/analysis/secondlevel/localizer_hrf.gfeat/cope4.feat/stats/zstat1.nii.gz*.
+Click File>Add, and select *analysis/secondlevel/localizer_hrf.gfeat/cope3.feat/stats/zstat1.nii.gz*.
+Set the minimum threshold to 6 or 7, and you should see the PPA in the same bilaterial posterior area as before.

 **Summary**::